 3.2.
-Model performance
+Modeling Model performance

-The simulated versus measured stand wood volume increment for the 39 stands are reported for the CASTANEA model using RM inventories and for the PDG-Arena model using O inventories in Figure C.6.
-Two fir stands from the Bauges site, denoted haut sp 2 and bas sp 4, stand out from the point cloud, with measured growths of 1995 and 1562 cm3/m2/year, while the simulated growth did not exceed 973 cm3/m2/year for CASTANEA and PDG-Arena.
-In addition, simulations using values of LAI measured in 2022 using Terrestrial Laser Scanning (unpublished data from one of the author, C. Rouet) were done and showed the same discrepancy with growth measurements for these two stands, indicating that the LAI measurement is not the problem.
-As the inclusion of these two stands in the analysis affects the overall results, they were discarded from the following analysis (see Table C.6 for the performance analysis that includes all stands).
+The simulated versus measured stand wood volume increment for the 39 stands are reported in Figure C.6 for the CASTANEA model using RM inventories and in Figure C.7 for the PDG-Arena model using O inventories.
+Two fir stands from the Bauges site, denoted haut sp 2 and bas sp 4, stand out from the point cloud, with measured growths of 1995 and 1562 cm3/m2, while the simulated growth did not exceed 973 m3/m2 for CASTANEA and PDG-Arena.
+Simulations using values of LAI measured in 2022 using Terrestrial Laser Scanning